ktaylor63/southeast/site/content/wildlife/fishes/kentucky-arrow-darter.md

 ## Recovery plan

-This species is not currently listed under the Endangered Species Act, therefore it does not have a recovery plan.
+A recovery plan is not available for the species at this time.

 ## Subject matter experts